 Have your baby’s teeth made an appearance?
 Maybe he is just beginning to show signs of teething.
 In any case, his mouth’s cleanliness is very important!
 The following guide will help you keep your baby’s beautiful smile shiny and healthy.

 How do I clean my baby’s mouth?

-• Once your little one has teeth, you can introduce his first toothbrush.
+- Once your little one has teeth, you can introduce his first toothbrush.
 Make sure it is extra soft and designed specifically for babies.
 Use toothpaste that contains fluoride, one that’s recommended by your doctor.
-You should only use very little of it, the size of a grain of rice, so that no excess remains in his mouth and he doesn’t swallow the rest of it.
-At this age he probably won’t spit it out, but if you can brush his teeth lightly a second time using just water to rinse out his mouth.
+You should only use very little of it, the size of a grain of rice, so that no excess remains in his mouth and he doesn’t swallow it.
+At this age he probably won’t spit out, so try to brush his teeth lightly a second time using just water to rinse his mouth.

-• The best position to clean your baby’s mouth is having him sit on your lap with his head resting on your arm.
+- The best position to clean your baby’s mouth is sitting him on your lap with his head resting on your arm.

-• Try to make washing his teeth a game so that your baby will be more motivated to participate in this healthy habit.
+- Try to make brushing his teeth a game, so that he becomes more motivated to participate in this healthy habit.

-• Finally, if your little one doesn’t like washing his teeth, try not to force him to keep still, instead distract him a little and continue.
+- Finally, if your little one doesn’t like brushing his teeth, try not to force him to keep still, instead distract him a little and continue.
 You could also ask your partner to help you!